oracle-livelabs/apex/apex-professional-hol11/1-improving-smart-filters.md

 # Improve Smart Filters

 ## Introduction
-In this lab, you will gain an insight into the abilities of Smart Filters, and learn how to add **New Filters** and Edit existing Filters
+In this lab, you gain an insight into the abilities of Smart Filters, and learn how to add **New Filters** and Edit existing Filters.

 Estimated Time: 10 minutes